aashvibusa/Berkeley-AI-Hackathon/server/README.md

 # FastAPI Highlight Logger Server

-A simple FastAPI server that receives highlighted text via a POST endpoint and prints it to the console.
+A FastAPI server that receives highlighted text via a POST endpoint, prints it to the console, and forwards it to the Letta AI server for vocabulary saving.

 ## Features

 - POST `/highlight` endpoint that accepts JSON with a "highlight" key
 - Prints received highlights to the server console
+- Forwards highlights to Letta AI server for vocabulary saving
 - Returns JSON response with status and highlight information
 - Built-in API documentation at `/docs`
 - CORS middleware enabled to allow requests from Chrome extensions and web pages
+- Environment variables loaded from .env file

 ## Installation